 a) Current technology and project management

-Within the framework of these procedures, the work may be accelerated and the task of experts and secretariats facilitated both by current technology (e.g. IT tools) and project management methods.
+Within the framework of these procedures, the work may be accelerated and the task of Experts and secretariats facilitated both by current technology (e.g. IT tools) and project management methods.

 b) Consensus

 Consensus, which requires the resolution of substantial objections, is an essential procedural principle and a necessary condition for the preparation of International Standards that will be accepted and widely used.
 Although it is necessary for the technical work to progress speedily, sufficient time is required before the approval stage for the discussion, negotiation and resolution of significant technical disagreements.